“Just living is not enough,” said the butterfly, “one must have sunshine, freedom and a little flower.”–Hans Christian Andersen.

 This film, serenely narrated by Paul (“Billions”) Giamatti, serves as an evergreen reminder of why we need to be concerned that butterfly populations are dwindling at alarming rates.
 Sex, Lies and Butterflies is a wake-up call and surefire pandemic pick-me-up.
 As we tentatively break free from our quarantined cocoons (homes!) and return to the rat race, it’s important not to forget the beauty and fascinating “back stories” that such exquisite creatures continue to afford us in our own backyards.

 NATURE: Sex, Lies and Butterflies is a production of THIRTEEN PRODUCTIONS LLC for WNET.
 It will be rebroadcast on PBS tonight, May 27, 2020, 8:00 – 9:00 p.m.
 ET.
-(Check local listings for air times and repeat broadcasts in your region and http://www.pbs.org/nature and the PBS Video App for immediate online streaming, DVD and Blu-Ray availability.) — Judith Trojan
+Check local listings for air times and repeat broadcasts in your region, http://www.pbs.org/nature for online streaming and http://ShopPBS.org for DVD and Blu-Ray availability.— Judith Trojan